As Fast As Possible

 The quickest and simplest way to calibrate your TV is to select the Movie/Cinema picture preset which has the best color settings.
 Then, you should disable all image manipulation features such as Motion Smoothing, Dynamic Contrast Ratio, and Noise Removal/Reduction.
 Finally, correctly adjust the brightness and contrast settings using the test images.
 After that, fine-tune other settings to your preference if needed.

-The truth is that the TV you’re watching could most likely have a better and more immersive image quality with some adjustments here and there.
+The truth is that the TV you’re watching could most likely have a better and more immersive image quality with some tweaks here and there.

-Now, there are professional services that can calibrate your TV and certain calibration discs you can buy but in this guide, we’ll focus on what basic adjustments you can do to improve the picture quality on your TV right now.
+Now, there are professional services that can calibrate your TV and certain calibration discs you can buy but in this guide, we’ll focus on what basic alterations you can do to enhance the picture quality on your TV right away.

 First of all, after opening your TV settings, you should either select ‘User Mode’/’Custom’ preset or ‘Movie’/’Cinema’ preset.
 The latter usually has the best color settings right out of the box which is why we recommend it.